nishant05gaurav/All-Notes/DBMS/DBMS.md

   - Store and retrieve database information i.e, both convenient and efficient
 - It is a database with all the software and functionality.
 - By using this we can perform operations such as addition, updation, deletion, and accessing of data
+- It provodes the facility of accessing data from dataabase through **DML**

 ## Rules followed by DBMS during transaction